yoctoproject/poky/documentation/ref-manual/classes.rst

    .. note::

-      If you are not using runtime package management on your target system, then you do not need to worry about this situation.
+      This is only relevant when you are using runtime package management on your target system.

 -  ``xorg-driver-abi:`` Checks that all packages containing Xorg drivers have ABI dependencies.
 The ``xserver-xorg`` recipe provides